bohanzhuang/bohanzhuang.github.io/_pages/about.md

 ---

 My research is on Efficient Machine Learning (TinyML) and its applications on the edge.
-You can find my lab information and my previous publications at the top.
+You can find my lab information and my publications at the top.

-I am also seeking collaborations from flagship institutions, especially from the industry.
-If you have strong research background and are interested in my research, I am eager to collaborate.
+I have stopped recruiting any research students affiliated with Monash University.